Buying a Former Rental Home

 Tour the Rental House Without the Tenants Present

 It's best if the home is vacant, but some landlords leave the tenants in the property while it is on the market.
-I don't know of any tenant who looks forward to being ousted.

 - Be prepared to give the tenants 24-hours' notice before previewing the home, as many require advance appointments and won't allow a lockbox on the home.